adncllng/vmock/src/pages/news/en/workshop-on-cyber-self-representation.md

 description: >-
   The artist facilitated a workshop with 11-year-olds on the theme of online self-representation.
-Organized by Millimètre Second in Media Library of Montarville, Mockler and the group explored with the notion of agency in cyberspace.
+Organized by Millimètre Second in Media Library of Montarville, Mockler and the group explored storytelling and agency in cyberspace.
 ---
 ,